 Yes, our world is in chaos, but the question of “what gets you excited” in my mind, even today, still seems plausible.
-Honestly, a good cup of coffee in the morning gets me fired up, even though I wake up hoping Covid19 was a nightmare.
-We’re in a society that has known freedom, this virus has single-handedly taken it away, making this a teachable moment for all of us to slow down and enjoy life.
-As we hunker down, self-isolating ourselves from the “enemy”, we need to appreciate those little things or moments we once took for granted.
+Honestly, a good cup of coffee in the morning gets me fired up.
+Even though I still wake up hoping COVID-19 was a nightmare.
+We’re in a society that has known freedom, and this virus has single-handedly taken it away.
+Making this a teachable moment for all of us to slow down and enjoy life.
+As we hunker down, self-isolating ourselves from the “enemy,” we need to appreciate those little things or moments we once took for granted.

 For inspiration, Authors Hector Garcia and Francesc Miralles know a lot about The Japanese Secret to a Long and Happy Life

 As detailed in their book, the 10 rules that can help anyone find their Ikigai;

 - Stay active, don’t retire

 - Leave urgency behind and adopt a slower pace of life

 - Only eat until you’re 80 percent full

 - Surround yourself with good friends

 - Get in shape through daily, gentle exercise